codeCrafter10-alt/science-bowl-practice-app/README.md

 # Science Bowl Practice App

-A web-based Science Bowl practice app built with React and Vite.
-Includes over 1000 official NSB questions with realistic tossup and bonus gameplay, speech synthesis, and session summary and analytics.
+A web based Science Bowl practice app built with React and Vite.
+It provides a realistic competition style experience with tossups, bonuses, buzzer mechanics, speech synthesis, and session analytics.
+Designed with a clean, minimal interface that keeps the focus on practicing and improving without unnecessary setup, distractions, or extra features.

 ---

 ## Live Demo

 #### [View Live Web App](https://sciencebowlpractice.vercel.app/)

+---

+## Why use this?

+Science Bowl practice is about more than just knowing the answers.
+Competition requires quick recognition, confident responses, and the ability to perform under pressure.

+This app is built around a simple goal, getting students practicing as quickly as possible.
+It provides realistic tossups, bonuses, buzzing, and performance tracking without unnecessary features, complicated menus, or distractions between you and practice.

+Whether you are practicing alone or preparing with a team, this app offers a straightforward way to build speed, accuracy, and confidence before competition.

 ---